 Knowing this now, can you point me to instructions on how to apply this weighting in Stata if possible.
 I am not able to attend any of the training days so will have to work this out myself.
 I have looped all the variables waves 1-4 US so indin01_lw will be looped for wave b and d - I am guessing I should only apply wave d - how can I do this in stata when they are looped?
 I know coding concerning pweight and svy but its just isolating the d wave I am unsure about.

-Updated by Alita Nandi about 7 years ago
+Updated by Alita Nandi over 8 years ago

 - Status changed from New to In Progress

 - % Done changed from 0 to 90

 I am not exactly sure from your message, but it seems that you have set up the data in long format and now would like to know how to apply wave d weights to all the years.
 Is that correct?
 If yes, then there are different ways of doing that.
 One way is to create a separate dataset containing only pid and d_indin01_lw and then merge (one-to-many) it with your long form data using pid.